ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 4. In the **Permissions requested** dialog box, review the information, and then choose **Accept**.

+5. Run the `Get-InformationBarrierPolicy` cmdlet to see a list of policies that have been defined.
+Note the status of each policy.

+6. To set a policy to active status, use the `Get-InformationBarrierPolicy` cmdlet with the State parameter set to Active, such as shown in the following example:

+    ```powershell
+    $identity  = | Get-InformationBarrierPolicy -Name "ResearchIBPolicy" | select Identity
+    Set-InformationBarrierPolicy -Identity $identity -State Active
+    ```

+    In this example, we are setting an information barrier policy called ResearchIBPolicy to active status.

+    Repeat this step as appropriate.

+7. When you have finished setting your information barrier policies to active status, run the `Start-InformationBarrierPoliciesApplication` cmdlet in the Office 365 Security & Compliance Center.

+    Policies are applied, user by user, for your organization.
+If your organization is large, it can take 24 hours for this process to complete.

+## Verify status of information barrier policies

+After you have applied information barrier policies, follow these steps to verify status:

+1. As a global administrator or compliance administrator, [connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell?view=exchange-ps).

+2. Run the following PowerShell cmdlets, one at a time:<br>

+    `Login-AzureRmAccount`

+    `$appId="__TODO__"`

+    `New-AzureRmADServicePrincipal -ApplicationId $appId`

+3. When prompted, sign in using your work or school account for Office 365.

+4. In the **Permissions requested** dialog box, review the information, and then choose **Accept**.

-5. To verify status for an information barrier policy, run the the `Get-InformationBarrierPoliciesApplicationStatus` cmdlet.
+5. To verify status for an information barrier policy, use the `Get-InformationBarrierPoliciesApplicationStatus` cmdlet.

+    If you want to view a list of all information barrier policy applications, run the following cmdlet:

+    `Get-InformationBarrierPoliciesApplicationStatus -All`

 6. To verify status for a specific user, run the `Get-InformationBarrierRecipientStatus` cmdlet.

 ## Edit or remove an information barrier policy

-If you want to edit or remove an information barrier policy, you must set the policy to inactive status.
+If you want to edit or remove an information barrier policy, you must first set that policy to inactive status.

 1. To view a list of current information barrier policies, run the `Get-InformationBarrierPolicy` cmdlet.

 2. In the list of results, identify the policy that you want to change (or remove).
 Note the policy's name.

-3. To set the policy's status to inactive, use the `Set-InformationBarrierPolicy` cmdlet.
+3. To set the policy's status to inactive, use the `Set-InformationBarrierPolicy` cmdlet with the State parameter set to Inactive, as shown in the following example:

+    ```powershell
+    $identity  = | Get-InformationBarrierPolicy -Name "ResearchIBPolicy" | select Identity
+    Set-InformationBarrierPolicy -Identity $identity -State Inactive
+    ```
+    In this example, we are setting an information barrier policy called ResearchIBPolicy to an inactive status.

 4. Run the `Start-InformationBarrierPoliciesApplication` cmdlet.